 It probably comes as no surprise to learn that all of our brains are wired differently.
 According to biological anthropologist and relationship expert Helen Fisher, we each possess one of four dominant neural systems that helps shape our unique personalities.
 Over 14 million people have completed Fisher's 56-question survey to determine their dominant neural system and help them find compatible partners.

-While all of our brains are made up of all four neural systems, the primary system plays the biggest role in the formation of our personalities.
+While all of our brains are made up of all four neural systems, the primary system plays the biggest role in forming our personalities.
 For instance, creative individuals have a dopamine-dominant personality and tend to be attracted to others with similar neural makeup.
-Rule followers are typically serotonin-dominant and are generally drawn to likeminded people.
-Analytical folks (testosterone-dominant) are often attracted to nurturing individuals (estrogen-dominant), and vice versa.
+Rule followers are typically serotonin-dominant and are generally drawn to like-minded people.
+Analytical folks (testosterone-dominant) are often attracted to nurturing individuals (estrogen-dominant) and vice versa.

-Attraction isn't always instant.
+The attraction isn't always instant.
 For many people, it builds slowly over time.
-Mutual vulnerability has the power to transform friendships into romantic relationships.
+The mutual vulnerability has the power to transform friendships into romantic relationships.
 This is why many people tend to date within their social circle.

 A study conducted by Aron in 1997 paired up perfect strangers and asked them to answer 36 questions carefully curated to spark an intimate connection.
-While the study focused on closeness and not attraction, some duos were indeed more attracted to one another after discussing the prompts on the questionnaire.
+While the study focused on closeness and not attraction, some duos were indeed more attracted to one another after discussing the questionnaire's prompts.
 In fact, one pair began dating and later married.

 Men are looking for particular characteristics and behaviors without even realizing it.
 Below, we outline five ways to make yourself irresistible: